AHonGa/IE7374-Group-Project-07-/README.md

 ### 1. Clone the Repository

-Clone the project repository and move into the project folder:
+Clone the repository and open the project folder:

 ```bash
 git clone https://github.com/<repository-owner>/IE7374-Group-Project-07-.git
 cd IE7374-Group-Project-07-
 ```

-Replace `<repository-owner>` with the GitHub username or organization that owns the repository.
+Replace `<repository-owner>` with the GitHub account that owns the repository.

 ### 2. Install the Required Packages

-Install the project dependencies from the repository root:
+From the main project folder, run:

 ```bash
 pip install -r requirements.txt
 ```

-The main packages used by the summarization pipeline include:

-- `torch`
-- `transformers`
-- `pandas`
-- `rouge-score`
-- `sentencepiece`
-- `accelerate`
+The BART portion of the project uses packages such as `torch`, `transformers`, `pandas`, `rouge-score`, `sentencepiece`, and `accelerate`.

-A CUDA-enabled GPU is recommended for faster BART inference, but the code can also run on CPU.
+A GPU is recommended because BART runs much faster on GPU, but the code can still run on CPU.

-### 3. Prepare the Input Data
+### 3. Check the Input File

-The integrated summarization pipeline uses the classifier output stored at:
+The integrated BART pipeline uses:

 ```text
 outputs/df_adverse_events.csv
 ```

-The minimum required columns are:
+This file is the merged output from the DistilBERT classification, NER, and symptom clustering steps.

+At minimum, the file should contain:

 - `uniqueID`
 - `drugName`